scionproto/scion/doc/deploy/deployment.rst

 This deployment requires five virtual machines (VMs) - one for each AS.
 We recommend using Ubuntu VMs for this.

 - 5 VMs - **Ubuntu** 22.04.3 LTS (Jammy Jellyfish).
 For more information, see `Ubuntu Jammy Jellyfish <https://releases.ubuntu.com/jammy/>`_.
 - Each VM should have at least one IP address reachable by the other VMs.
-(If on AWS, be sure to setup the appropriate security groups.)
+(If on AWS, be sure to set up the appropriate security groups.)
 - Each VM will need internet access to download the required files (or you will need an alternate way to download the SCION binaries).
 - One VM (scion01) should have SSH access to copy generated SCION keys to the other hosts scion{02-05}.
 - Using the naming convention for each VM of scion01, scion02, scion03, scion04, and scion05 will help follow along with this tutorial.